NealSnooke/sensorbadge/README.md

-# Showy Box by team Peaty things
+# Showy Box by team Peaty Things
 **Pwllperian soil sensor CYD badge project**

 This project implements a badge that subscribes to an MQTT server that displays soil sensor measurements from Pwllperion near Aberystwyth in Waet Wales (UK).
 The idea is to display the soil temperature and moisture valued as they are published from each sensor.
 There are about a dozen sensors and each sensor provides a reading about every 10 minutes.
 Thay are not synchronised so measurements arrive randomly.